 Iditarod, Ice Museum, North Pole

-March is a peak season in Fairbanks.
-Not as cold as the other months.
-After 5 days at the lodge we transferred to the Springhill Suites at downtown Fairbanks and the Iditarod was happening outside our hotel.
-Again, ain’t that so lucky to witness this event happening in front of our hotel.
+March is a peak season in Fairbanks since it is not as cold as the other months, it is the time of the Equinox and many events happening at that time.
+After 5 days at the lodge, we transferred to the Springhill Suites at downtown Fairbanks and the Iditarod was happening outside our hotel.
+Again, ain't that so lucky to witness this event happening in front of our hotel.
 We also visited the popular Ice Museum and North Pole, Alaska.
 The week we were there was packed with all these events and on top of that 2014 was the peak of the Aurora maximum.
 I would love to go back again.
 Someday I will!

 in Fairbanks, Alaska